A (tight) upper bound for the length of confidence intervals with conditional coverage: Application to selective inference

 \section{Application to selective inference}

 Throughout this section, we consider the generic sample mean setting that lies at the heart of the polyhedral method and of many procedures derived from it.
-To use these methods with more complex model selectors, one essentially has to reduce the more complex situation at hand to the generic setting considered here.
-This is demonstrated by the example in Section~\ref{sec_lasso}; further examples can be obtained from the papers on selective inference mentioned in Section~\ref{intro}.
+To use these methods with specific model selectors, one essentially has to reduce the specific situation at hand to the generic setting considered here.
+This is demonstrated by the examples in Section~\ref{sec_examples}; further examples can be obtained from the papers on selective inference mentioned in Section~\ref{sec_intro}.
+For the sake of exposition, we focus here on the known-variance case.
+As outlined in Remark~\ref{remark_variance}, our results can also be applied in situations where variances are estimated, mutatis mutandis.

-Let $n\in\mathbb N$ and let $X_1,\dots, X_n$ be i.i.d. normal random variables with mean $\mu\in \mathbb R$ and variance $\sigma^2\in (0,\infty)$.
-The outcome of a model-selection procedure can often be characterized through an event of the form $\bar X_n \in T$, where $\bar X_n$ denotes the sample mean and $T$ is as in Section~\ref{sec_core}.
-The polyhedral method provides a confidence interval for $\mu$ with pre-specified coverage probability conditional on the event $\bar X_n \in T$, based on the conditional distribution of $\bar X_n | \bar X_n \in T$.
+Let $n\in\mathbb N$ and let $Z_1,\dots, Z_n$ be i.i.d. normal random variables with mean $\mu\in \mathbb R$ and variance $\sigma^2\in (0,\infty)$.
+The outcome of a model-selection procedure can often be characterized through an event of the form $\bar Z_n \in T$, where $\bar Z_n$ denotes the sample mean and $T$ is as in \eqref{trunc_set}.
+The polyhedral method provides a confidence interval for $\mu$ with pre-specified coverage probability conditional on the event $\bar Z_n \in T$, based on the conditional distribution of $\bar Z_n | \bar Z_n \in T$.
 The (conditional) expected length of this interval is infinite if and only if $T$ is bounded from above or from below; cf. \cite{kivaranovic2020}.